-Dementia Friendly Lancaster County includes devoted community members, organizations, business and faith-based leaders, as well as those who have been touched by dementia.
-As a group we strive to offer support, education, and resources to people living with dementia and their care partners within our local community.
+Dementia Friendly Lancaster County includes devoted community members, organizations, business and faith-based leaders, and those who have been touched by dementia.
+As a group, we strive to offer support, education, and resources to people living with dementia and their care partners within our local community.

-Our hope is to see a community come together to support those impacted by dementia, help them to remain engaged in the community and thrive in their day-to-day routines.
+We hope to see a community come together to support those impacted by dementia, help them remain engaged in the community, and thrive in their daily routines.

 This goal will be met by offering dementia training and resources to businesses, faith communities, healthcare systems, and community members.

-Care Partner Respite Saturdays.
-Respite opportunities for care partners while offering separate meaningful engagement for their loved one with dementia, joined with an unique musical program for both to attend.
+Musical Memories Programs and Care Partner Respite Saturdays.
+Respite opportunities for care partners while offering separate meaningful engagement for their loved one with dementia joined with an unique musical program for both to attend.

 Dementia Friends Informational Session.
-Churches and organizations can attend to understand the 5 key messages about dementia, how it affects people, and how we can make a difference.
+Churches, organizations, and businesses can attend to understand the 5 key messages about dementia, how it affects people, and how we can make a difference.

 Community Awareness Seminars.
-Engagement opportunities to help develop care partner and dementia care support.
+Engagement opportunities to help develop care partners and dementia care support.

 Awareness of National Events.
 Occasional community engaging events.